ProcedureKit/ProcedureKit/README.md

 Programming guide | [operations.readme.io](https://operations.readme.io)
 Example projects | [danthorpe/Examples](https://github.com/danthorpe/Examples)

-## Transition to ProcedureKit
-_Operations_ has hit a turning point as part of its transition to Swift 3.0, due to the name change of `NSOperation` to `Operation`, which now conflicts with its base abstract class.
-I am taking this opportunity to rename the entire project and move it to an organization repository.

-During this transition period, code, documentation and examples will still refer to `Operation` and `NSOperation` until the grand renaming occurs.

-See #398 for the high level v4.0 roadmap which lists these forthcoming changes.

 ## Framework structure

 _ProcedureKit_ is a "multi-module" framework (don't bother Googling that, I just made it up).
 But what I mean by this, is that the Xcode project has multiple targets/products each of which produces a Swift module.
 Some of these modules are cross-platform, others are dedicated, e.g. `ProcedureKitNetwork` vs `ProcedureKitMobile`.